rust-lang/rust-by-example/src/fn/closures.md

 # Closures

-Closures in Rust, also called lambda expressions or lambdas, are functions that can capture the enclosing environment.
-For example, a closure that captures the x
+Closures are functions that can capture the enclosing environment.
+For example, a closure that captures the x variable:
-variable:

 ```Rust
 |val| val + x
 ```